Accident Report : Caledonian Airways DC-7C, G-ARUD

 “When the spring tab evidence came to light and Bill Tench (Accident Investigator) described what had probably happened, I had a vivid mental picture of poor Bill, a pilot of immense experience, grappling frantically with a circumstance he could neither control nor understand.
 I imagined the nightmare of failing to gain height and the realisation that a crash in the darkness was inevitable.”

 One question that I cannot find any reference to being asked or answered in the Official report, did Sabena carry out the elevator spring mechanism check recommended by Douglas after the same thing happend to a KLM DC-7, PH-DSL, in Buenos Aires in April 1961?
-As a professional company, overseen by the Belgian CAA, I would have thought that this was undertaken.
+As a professional company, overseen by the Belgian CAA, I would have thought that this work was undertaken.

 The recommendations did help in the introduction of Flight Data Recorders, though it was to be 1965 before a viable FDR was available that could withstand the forces involved in an accident, prior to this the FDR’s were too fragile to survive.